 Bismark donuts are golden fried donuts filled with cream and topped with chocolate glaze.
 The name comes from Bismark, Germany, which is where these donuts originated.

-Bismark donuts are similar to a Boston Cream donut.
-The main differences are that the Bismark donut is a bit fluffier and can be filled with a wider variety of things.
+The main differences are that the Bismark donut can be filled with a wider variety of things.
 As the name implies, a Boston cream donut is only filled with cream.
 By contrast, you can fill a Bismark donut with custard, stiff cream, pudding, and even jams or jellies.
 In other words, all Boston cream donuts are a kind of Bismark donut.

 How to Make Bismark Donuts